cakeng/SNU_CS_OS_2021_Courseworks/README.md

 Linux Processes are created from a single root process with PID 0.
 Each processes are child of a single parent process, and the processes form a tree structure.

+The root process is "swapper", and all processes are either fork()ed or exec() from swapper.
+Swapper itself is started on boot, by LILO(linux loader) GRUB(GRand Unified Bootloader) or other bootloaders.

+Swapper was originally used to swap processes in/out of disks, to save memory.
+The swapping function is now processed by other kernel processes, such as kswapd.
+Swapper is now used as a "idle task", a task(job) with the lowest priority and is ran when all other processes are idle.